What are the common mistakes of a resume?

 I spent the last two years programming in C# at XYZ company make sure and list that under that specific company you worked for.
 Technical recruiters search resumes related to keywords so make sure they’re listed.

 Not listing employment dates for each job on your resume sends up a red flag to IT & engineers recruiters as well as employers.
 Do not make this mistake.

-3. Resume is to long
+3. A resume is too long

 Having too long of a resume is still a problem most engineering staffing agencies see daily.
 Make sure and keep your resume concise, listing the last 10-15 years of relevant employment experience.
-Employers and recruiters don’t have time to read a twenty page resume.
+Employers and recruiters don’t have time to read a twenty-page resume.